Skip to content

 Complications: ear infection, pneumonia or encephalitis.

-At risk: anyone born during or after 1966 who have not been immunised and babies under 12months old who have not had first MMR vaccination.
+At risk: anyone born during or after 1966 who have not been immunised and babies under 12months old who have not had their first MMR vaccination.

 Mumps is a viral disease primarily affecting the salivary glands causing fever, loss of appetite, tiredness and headaches.